Create card visualizations

 Power BI creates a column chart with the one number.

-  For example, type "number of opportunities" in the question box.
+For example, type "Total Sales for Tina" in the question box.

-  The question box helps you with suggestions and restatements, and finally

-  displays the total number.
+The question box helps you with suggestions and restatements, and finally displays the total number.

 You have now successfully created a card with the Q&A question box.
 Below are steps for formatting your card to your specific needs.